mattwarkentin/openmpp/README.md

 ### Example

-Here we will work through a very simple example of creating a new scenario, extracting parameters to change, running the model, and extracting results.
-In this example we do not actually change any parameters, but users can edit the extracted CSV files and use `workset$upload_params()` to upload changed parameters.
+Here we will work through a very simple example of creating a new scenario, extracting parameters to change, changing parameters, running the model, and extracting results.

 ``` r
 library(oncosimx)